Shane van Gisbergen: 2023: Project 91 and first win

-Van Gisbergen scored his second top-ten finish in the one-caution race, the first to start a NASCAR Cup career with two top-tens in their first two starts since Terry Labonte in 1978.
+scoring his second top-ten finish in the one-caution race, the first to start a NASCAR Cup career with two top-tens in their first two starts since Terry Labonte in 1978.

-On 2 August 2023, it was announced that van Gisbergen would make both his NASCAR Craftsman Truck Series and NASCAR oval debut, racing in the 2023 TSport 200 at Lucas Oil Indianapolis Raceway Park on 11 August, driving the No. 41 for Niece Motorsports.
+On 11 August 2023, Van Gisbergen made both his NASCAR Craftsman Truck Series and NASCAR oval debut, racing in the 2023 TSport 200 at Lucas Oil Indianapolis Raceway Park on 11 August, driving the No. 41 for Niece Motorsports.
 He qualified 28th and finished nineteenth.

-On 14 September 2023, Trackhouse announced that van Gisbergen would drive part-time in all three of NASCAR's national series in 2024 as part of a development deal with the team.
+In September, Trackhouse announced that Van Gisbergen would drive part-time in all three of NASCAR's national series in 2024 as part of a development deal with the team.